Lucy-Family-Institute/presqt/docs/web_services.rst

 extra                 dict   Object that contains all extra metadata we can retrieve from the source target failedFixityInfo      array  Array containing dictionaries of info on files that failed fixity check

-                             `*` Fields found in these dictionaries
+                             `**` Fields found in this dictionaries

-newGeneratedHash*     string PresQT generated hash of the file algorithmUsed*        string Hash Algorithm used for the newGeneratedHash reasonFixityFailed*   string Reason fixity failed for the file destinationPath       string Path of the file at the destination target destinationHashes     dict   Object that contains the file hashes at the destination target
+newGeneratedHash**    string PresQT generated hash of the file algorithmUsed**       string Hash Algorithm used for the newGeneratedHash reasonFixityFailed**  string Reason fixity failed for the file destinationPath       string Path of the file at the destination target destinationHashes     dict   Object that contains the file hashes at the destination target
 ===================== ====== ==============================================================================